Workers of this species are 6 - 8 mm in size, brown in color with an attractive golden sheen banding on their abdomen.

 They are impressive hunters and are not afraid of taking down prey of any size, a mass of workers will surround and pin down their victims, while other workers spray formic acid onto the prey and attempt to cut through its limbs and body.

 They are easy to feed and accept most food offerings, readily taking dead insects and sweet substances.
-Colony increase is directly related to the amount of food given, and if fed well and cared for correctly the colony will increase in size very quick.
+Colony increase is directly related to the amount of food given, and if fed well and cared for correctly the colony will increase in size very quickly.

 They build arboreal carton-type nests constructed from pieces of plant debris, held together with silk spun from their larvae.
 The nest is usually located low down attached to the stems of plants/shrubs in thick vegetation.
 In captivity, they will also build their nests attached to stones and pieces of bark.
 To observe them constructing a natural nest you will need to supply them with substrate debris in the form of dried grass, wood shavings, moss, etc.

 Queens are 10 mm and can found colonies independently.
 They will often raise their first brood in a curled-up leaf, but once they have about 50 workers, they will start to create a carton like nest.
 Once established, colonies will readily accept new queens back into the nest, and mature colonies can contain between 2 - 3000 workers and 10 - 20 queens.

 They look impressive displayed in natural habitat setups.
 Ideally, their outworld/habitat area should be landscaped with a shallow layer of humus covered with various plant debris, and designed with a network of interconnecting small branches which they can climb, and where they will construct their nest.